Tinkerforge/doc/en/source/Software/API_Bindings_uC_Custom_HAL.rst

 .. c:function:: void tf_hal_sleep_us(TF_HalContext *hal, uint32_t us)

  Blocks for the given time in microseconds.
+If your platform supports cooperative multitasking, lock the bindings and yield if the time to sleep for is large enough.
+ See :c:func:`tf_hal_transceive` for details.

 .. c:function:: TF_HalCommon *tf_hal_get_common(TF_HalContext *hal)